-Dr. Carter has been an associate clinical professor at the College since 1988.
-She is responsible for clinical supervision of third and fourth year interns, and is an instructor of record for the Geriatrics course.
-Dr. Carter earned her Doctor of Optometry at the SUNY College of Optometry in 1987, and a Bachelor of Science degree from UCLA in 1983.
-She has also served in several capacities on the board of National Optometric Association.
+Dr. Carter has been an associate clinical professor at SUNY Optometry since 1988.
+She is responsible for clinical supervision of third year interns in the University Eye Center and is a past instructor of record for the geriatrics course.
+Dr. Carter earned her Doctor of Optometry at the SUNY Optometry in 1987 and completed a residency at St. Albans Psychiatric Hospital.
+She is in private practice in Montclair, NJ and has also served in several capacities on the board of the National Optometric Association.

 National Optometric Association Optometrists Of The Year Award, July 1995

 OD, SUNY College of Optometry, 1987

 BA, University of California, Los Angeles, 1983

 Carter TL.
 Vision Changes and Care, In: The Encyclopedia of Elder Care.
 New York, NY: Springer Publishing Company, 2001